HL7/US-Core/source/pages/_includes/us-core-documentreference-intro.md

 **Profile specific implementation guidance:**

-- See [Clinical Notes Guidance](clinical-notes-guidance.html) for additional detail on using this profile for Clincal Notes.
+- See the [Clinical Notes Guidance](clinical-notes-guidance.html) section for additional detail on using this profile for Clinical Notes.
 - The `DocumentReference.type` binding must support at a minimum the [5 Common Clinical Notes] and may extend to the full  [US Core DocumentReference Type Value Set]
 - For a C-CDA Clinical Summary of Care (CCD):
    -  The document type code is the LOINC code [34133-9] *Summary of episode note*.